British Commonwealth Air Training Plan: Canada

-A RCAF WWII jacket patch for #8 B&G (Bomb & Gunnery) School located at Lethbridge, AB.
+An RCAF WWII jacket patch for No. 8 Bomb and Gunnery School at Lethbridge, AB.
 The Crest Craft D.C.
 Block back-stamp dates to the early 1940s.

 That triangular runway outline is perfectly preserved at Claresholm Industrial Airport but is still easily visible under postwar runway extensions at other former BCATP airports, such as Kingston/Norman Rogers Airport, Boundary Bay Airport and Brantford Airport.
 Many BCATP airports are still in use in 2024.

-The BCATP provided an economic boost in the Western provinces that were still recovering from the Great Depression.
+The BCATP provided an economic boost in the western provinces that were still recovering from the Great Depression.
 The final report of the BCATP Supervisory Board calculated that "more than 3,750 members of the RAF, RAAF, RNZAF and Allied nationals under RAF quotas married Canadian girls," many of whom remained in Canada to raise families.

-In 1959, Queen Elizabeth II unveiled The Ottawa Memorial, a monument erected to commemorate, "by name, some 800 men and women who lost their lives while serving or training with the Air Forces of the Commonwealth in Canada, the West Indies and the United States and who have no known grave."
+In 1959, Queen Elizabeth II unveiled the Ottawa Memorial, a monument erected to commemorate, "by name, some 800 men and women who lost their lives while serving or training with the Air Forces of the Commonwealth in Canada, the West Indies and the United States and who have no known grave."

-Various aircraft, transport and training objects may be seen at the Commonwealth Air Training Plan Museum, located in Brandon, Manitoba.
+Various aircraft, transport and training objects may be seen at the Commonwealth Air Training Plan Museum, in Brandon, Manitoba.
 This museum is non-profit and was founded and operated by volunteers dedicated to the preservation of the history of the British Commonwealth Air Training Plan.
 It serves as a unique memorial to those airmen who trained and served, especially to those who died for their country in the air war of 1939–1945.
 This is the only museum in the world dedicated solely to this goal, located in Manitoba where so much of the training was carried out.
 The collection includes 14 aircraft on display including the museum's airworthy Auster, Harvard, Cornell and Stinson HW-75.